The Skill Beneath the Behavior

 Often, the more we press for compliance, the less we get it.

-It makes me wonder if the way we’re intervening is actually helping.
+It makes me wonder whether some of the interventions we use are actually helping.

-Because much of what we use—charts, check-ins, daily reports—focuses on getting students to produce “good” behavior, often through rewards.
+Because much of what we use—charts, check-ins, daily reports—focuses on getting students to produce the “expected,” “safe,” or “green” behaviors, often through rewards.

-That assumes the student can do it, but isn’t.
+And this assumes the student can do it, but chooses not to.

 Sometimes it leads to escalation.